UNDP-UNBL/elsa-documentation/docs/guidance/peru/03_anexxes.rst

        prioritization zones of priority areas for GBF implementation.

-     - A boundary penalty of 10 was applied to produce the second spatial
+     - A boundary penalty of 50 was applied to produce the second ELSA

-       prioritization map.
+       map.
 This score was selected to create a scientifically

        rigorous but actionable map that promotes protection, management,